Find out more about our modern, innovative, flexible learning opportunities here.

 Do you really enjoy the subject?
 Don’t just do what your friends are doing.

 Be careful here and do not narrow your options by dropping critical subjects, especially mathematics, the sciences and some arts subject.

 Ask and find out what the subjects are like.

 Talk to teachers and students – what is the subject really about and will you enjoy it?

 Get help if you are uncertain:

-The Careers Advisor, your Dean, Tutor Teacher, Faculty Head and teaching staff can all assist.
+The Careers Counsellor, your CCM Companion, your allocated Dean, the Leader of Learning and teaching staff can all assist.